 I created a tool for making minimalist jewelry in any chosen size.
 After playing a bit around with it I started automating the generating of rings in common used sizes and exporting to Stl-files for production.
 Quite impressed by the quality of 3D-printing some of these, fun stuff!
 Look below the gif for pictures and examples of 3D-models.
 Contact me for enquiries.

-I’ve been helping out Ben Adams with producing parts of the interior of the new Toyen library for kids in Oslo.
+Project: I’ve been helping out Ben Adams with producing parts of the interior of the new Toyen library for kids in Oslo.
 I’ve been drawing the constructions to be made on the CNC so I gave advice on fabrication while drawing everything out.
 Ben then assembled all parts at the library which later got finished with upholstery and paint.

 This project was created for Artisan Tech AS, in collaboration with Rodeo Architects.

-I did a short project for Biolinia.
-They had a quite cool idea with one of the viaducts in Detroit, where they wanted to fill up the walls with reflectors.
+Project: Biolinia had a quite cool idea with one of the viaducts in Detroit, where they wanted to fill up the walls with reflectors.
 10 000 of them.
 But before putting them in place on location, they wanted to be able to decide on the pattern of the reflectors.

 I made a grasshopper script for them in which they could control density and rotation of the reflectors via a black and white bitmap to find a pattern they like.
 After deciding on the pattern they could then use the digital file to project the placement and rotation of each reflector on the site.

-This project is the next step of this and this post on Jens Dyvik’s blog.
+Project: This project is the next step of this and this post on Jens Dyvik’s blog.
 I’ve been producing the remaining mountain chairs for the dining place of Haakon’s Fablab.
 I used the grasshopper definition from Jens to create the curves for generating the toolpaths.

 Then it was interesting to turn all the 30 puzzle pieces into one sturdy pine chair.
 In the front is a metal rod to reinforce the chair.